billspat/hpcc_megadetector/README.md

 ### automated run

 For automatic setting of walltime, input folder, output folders for a slurm job, for a folder of photos under the `photos` folder
-(e.g. "photos_x" ) in the photos dir, run she shell script with the folder as the first parameter as follows
+(e.g. `camera_a` ) in the photos dir, run she shell script with the folder as the first parameter as follows

 ```
 # set this to the location of your virtual env install where you have python and tensorflow
 export PYTHON_FOLDER=$HOME/my_tensorflow_python_folder
-./start_detector_job.sh photos/folderX
+./start_detector_job.sh photos/camera_a
 ```

 this will launch a single slurm job to process the photos in that folder.
 It requires a K80 GPU as was avaialble in 2021.
 You may need to adjust to use current node and GPU names on the HPC.
 Note this slurm script is written for the MSU HPCC.